 Using single-use coupons to limit liability:

 We often think of offers as being different from coupons.
 An offer is something that you are happy for as many people as possible to take advantage of – for example, buy 100 pizzas and get one free.
 I am sure that nearly every pizza restaurant in the world would be happy to provide this offer to its customers.
 However, what if the offer were to give customers who present the coupon a $10 bill.
 Suddenly, it becomes super important to make sure that only the people you want to have the coupon can obtain it and that the people who have the coupon can only use it once.
 This is the essence of a single use coupon.
 A typical use for single use coupons where you want to limit liability are reward certificates.
 These are earned by specific customers after spending and you want to make sure that only the person that earned the certificate is able to use it.
 Since coupons can be sent to marketing lists as well as requested on-demand by consumers, it is important to be able to limit the distribution when delivering on-demand as you may not know the potential volumes being requested ahead of time.
 Single use coupons allow you to limit the quantity distributed to a specific number to limit your overall liability.
-Finally, you may have a specific coupon that you are happy to provide to many potential customers, but which you only want a customer to be able to redeem one time regardless of the number of times they request it.
+Finally, you may have a specific coupon, such as SMS text coupons, that you are happy to provide to many potential customers, but which you only want a customer to be able to redeem one time regardless of the number of times they request it.

 Limiting distribution of single-use coupons to a limited set of individuals: